Iyesomi/SQL-Project/README.md

 # SQL-Project
-## Covid 19 Analysis

-## The data and tutorial for this anaysis was gotten from Alex the analyst.
+Covid 19 Exploratory Data Analysis uisng Microsoft SQL The data and tutorial for this anaysis was gotten from Alex the analyst.

-## The dataset was explored and insights were gotten from the dataset.
-## Some of the insights gotten from this analysis include:
+# Project Proposal
+Explore two differnt datasets and derive meaningful insights from them.

+# Methodology
+Query the database to perfrom exploratory analysis.

+# Primary Objective
-* The total population that contracted covid in Nigeria per day
+1. Ivestiagte the total population that contracted covid in Nigeria per day.
-* Country with the highest percentage of its population infected.
+2. In descending order, get the country with the highest percentage of its population infected.
-* Country with the highest death count.
+3. Discover the country with the highest death count.

-Some of the syntax used include:
+# Some of the syntax used include:
 * Alter table
 * Add
 * Order by